team-charls/charls-dotnet/README.md

  git clone https://github.com/team-charls/charls-dotnet.git
 ```

-* Use the .NET 8.0 CLI or Visual Studio 2022 (v17.11 or newer) to build the solution file CharLSDotNet.sln.
+* Use the .NET 9.0 CLI or Visual Studio 2022 (v17.14 or newer) to build the solution file CharLSDotNet.slnx.
  For example: `dotnet build && dotnet test && dotnet publish` to build the NuGet package.
  Building can be done on all supported .NET SDK platforms: Windows, Linux or macOS